 A book that captures the spirit of Exmoor

 As you’ll see from the Little Book of Walks, Julia has a unique way of capturing Exmoor’s essence in her photographs.
+You can quickly see why this area offers some of the best walking holidays in the UK.
 As a result you can feel the spongy grass beneath your feet, imagine the cool mist on your skin, and taste snowflakes on your tongue.
 Your imagination can float away to the gurgling of streams and waterfalls – just by looking at her work.
 Having first collaborated in 2018, I wanted to share as many of her wonderful images with other people as possible.
 As a result, these are photographs to be savoured and shared, and I think the finished book of 12 self-guided tours achieves that beautifully.

 Researching these spectacular paths (and the tea rooms and watering holes!)